PetroShevchenko/hinkeller_game/README.md

 When the project is compiled there will be the hinkeller application in the root directory of the project.

+To get more details about compilation for different platforms, please read [How to build the project](BUILD.md)

 <h3>Launching of the game</h3>
 Just type the following command in the system terminal (OSX and Linux):